 - Reduces your net worth.
 You need to keep enough assets to care for yourself throughout a long or extended retirement or illness.

 - The Kiddie Tax.
 Giving funds to children may subject them to the Kiddie Tax, which applies the parents' tax rates to investment earnings of their children that exceed a certain amount.
-For 2017, the Kiddie Tax applies to investment income exceeding $2,100 for a child under age 19.
+For 2017, the Kiddie Tax applies to investment income exceeding $2,100 for a child under age 19 or in certain instances age 19 to under 24 if a full-time student.

 How to report and pay the gift tax